rejeep/authlogic-password-reset-tutorial/README.markdown

 1. The user requests a password reset
 2. An email is sent to the user with instructions
 3. The user verifies their identity by using the link in the email
-4. The user is presented with a basic form to change the password
+4. The user is presented with a simple form for updating the password

-The tutorial will include all code, including tests.
-Below you'll see the tools that are used, so if you're not familiar with any of them, check them out or replace them with your favorite tools.
+This tutorial includes all code, including tests.
+Below you'll see the tools that are used.
+If you're not familiar with any of them, check them out or replace them with your favorite tools.

 * [Shoulda](http://github.com/thoughtbot/shoulda)
 * [Cucumber](http://github.com/aslakhellesoy/cucumber)
 * [Haml](http://github.com/nex3/haml)
 * [Factory Girl](http://github.com/thoughtbot/factory_girl)

+_Note that this tutorial assumes you have your user and user session stuff already set up._

 ## Perishable Token

-First, you need to add a column in the users table, called **perishable_token**.
-A perishable token is a temporary string that can be used for basic identification.
+Perishable token as the name implies is a temporary string.
+Authlogic use it for simple identification.
+Add a column called **perishable_token** to your table and Authlogic will basically handle the rest.

-Generate the migration
+Generate the migration:
     $ script/generate migration add_perishable_token_to_users

-Then add this contents to it
+The migration contents:
     class AddPerishableTokenToUsers < ActiveRecord::Migration
       def self.up
         add_column :users, :perishable_token, :string, :default => "", :null => false
         add_index :users, :perishable_token
       end